skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * The flags register portion of the schematic is described later on as part of the CPU control logic.

 ### Testing the ALU
-* Because the registers only load from the BUS at clock rise, if we ENABLE the ALU onto the BUS and LOAD the BUS onto a register, when we advance 1 clock cycle this will happens.
+* Because the registers only load from the Bus at clock rise, if we ENABLE the ALU onto the Bus and LOAD the Bus onto a register, when we advance 1 clock cycle this will happens.
 If we are adding:
-  * at t0 (before advancing clock cycle) the BUS shows A+B (let's say)
+  * at t0 (before advancing clock cycle) the Bus shows A+B (let's say)
   * then at t1:
     * register A = ALU at t0
     * ALU = A (which is ALU at t0) + B
-    * BUS = ALU (which is ALU at t0) + B
+    * Bus = ALU (which is ALU at t0) + B
-  * This is basically BUS += b at each clock cycle
+  * This is basically Bus += b at each clock cycle
 * If we only have LEDs hooked up to the bus, we can debug B++, A++, and B-- in a similar fashion
   * 1 clear the contents of both registers
   * Load all 1s to register A (by having high load and nobody enabling the bus)
   * Load all 1s except the least significant bit (by connecting that bit on the bus to ground) in register B
   * The subtraction should be \\(-1 --2 = 1\\)
-  * Clear both registers and load the BUS (which has number 1) onto the register that you want to test (and its connection with the ALU)
+  * Clear both registers and load the Bus (which has number 1) onto the register that you want to test (and its connection with the ALU)
   * Peform the steps mentioned at the beginning of this section, and do all permutations of (A/B clear, the other with 1) x sum/subtract
   * A-- cannot be tested since only the sign of B can be changed with the SU signal
 * Then you can also utilize the random D-latch starting values to generate test cases from those random boot register values with almost no setup costs.